 Whether the person (or a family member) has a bleeding disorder or other disorders that sometimes cause problems with blood clotting

-Whether the person takes any drugs that interfere with blood clotting
+Whether the person takes any medications that interfere with blood clotting

 Disorders that can cause problems with clotting include severe liver disease (such as cirrhosis or hepatitis) and certain cancers.

-An anterior bleeding site is usually easy for the doctor to see with a handheld light.
-To see a posterior bleeding site, doctors need to use a flexible viewing scope.
+An anterior bleeding site is usually easy for the doctor to see with a handheld light and an instrument used to hold the nostrils open.
+Sometimes the doctor uses a headlamp or head mirror to reflect light into the nose, To see a posterior bleeding site, doctors need to use a flexible viewing scope (nasal endoscope).
 However, an actively bleeding posterior site produces too much blood for the doctor to see anything, even with a viewing scope.

 Doctors initially treat all nosebleeds as they would treat an anterior nosebleed.
 The few people who have lost a large amount of blood are given fluids by vein (intravenously) and rarely blood transfusions.
-Any known or identified bleeding disorders are treated.
+Any known or identified bleeding disorder is treated.

-Bleeding usually can be controlled at home by pinching the nostrils together for 10 minutes while the person sits upright.
+Bleeding from blood vessels in the front part of the nose usually can be controlled at home by pinching the nostrils together for 10 minutes while the person sits upright.
 People should not pinch over the bony upper part of the nose.
 It is important to hold the nose with a firm pinch and not let go even once during the 10 minutes.
 Other at-home techniques, such as ice packs to the nose, wads of tissue paper in the nostrils, and placing the head in various positions, are not effective.

-If the balloon does not work, doctors need to directly close the bleeding vessel.
-Doctors typically do a surgical procedure in which a fiberoptic endoscope is placed through the wall of the sinus.
-The endoscope allows the doctor to reach and close off (typically with a clip) the larger artery that feeds the bleeding vessel.
+If the balloon or packing does not work, doctors need to directly close the bleeding vessel.
+Doctors typically do a surgical procedure in which an endoscope is used to examine the interior of the sinus.
+The endoscope enables the doctor to reach and close off (typically with a clip) the larger artery that feeds the bleeding vessel.
 Occasionally, doctors use x-ray techniques to pass a small catheter through the person’s blood vessels to the bleeding site and inject material to block the bleeding vessel (embolization).